-Twenty things you must know before gutter cleaning: The basics, tips, and best practices by experts
+Twenty things you must know before gutter cleaning: The basics, tips, and hacks by experts

-Accordingly to Google, most modern houses have a rain gutter system.
+Most modern houses have a rain gutter system.
 In simple words, it serves to direct water (rain, melted snow & hail) away from your home, otherwise, the water will damage the structure and foundation of your house.
 We’ve been cleaning gutters, eavestroughs, and downspouts for the last 15 years.
 In our guide from the pros, we will get into details about the gutters’ purpose, materials, safety, and gutter cleaning tips.
+Whether you’re a seasoned homeowner or a first-timer we’ve got some hacks for you.

 Knowing how to care for your rain gutters is standard knowledge for every homeowner, right?
 Unfortunately, no. While there are plenty of short articles on the internet, finding answers to a specific question can be challenging.
 To take most of the legwork out, we’ve spent hours putting this comprehensive guide together.

 Hopefully, these industry insights will help you to understand your eavestroughs on a totally different level.
 You most likely don’t spend your days thinking about your gutters.
 In fact, if you’re like most people, you don’t think about them at all.
 Unless, of course, something goes wrong.
 Oops… So why are the gutters so important, and why should you pay attention to them?
 Let’s get started.

 The ultimate guide to gutter cleaning